AlexsanderAR/k8s-profile-switcher/README.md

 ```

 # Todos
 - I'm trying to find a good way to show which is the current profile selected (maybe a $PS1 trick).
-For now the better solution is just run:
+For now you should be good running a simple:
 ```
 echo $KUBECONFIG
 ```